nahidulhasan/solid-principles/README.md

 echo $obj->calculate($circle);
 ```

-Now if want to calculate area for Square we have to modify calculate method in AreaCalculator class.
-It breaks the openclosed principle.
-According to this princple we can not modify we can extend.
+If we want to calculate the area for Square we have to modify calculate method in AreaCalculator class.
+It breaks the open-closed principle.
+According to this principle, we can not modify we can extend.
 So How we fix this problem see the following code :

 ```php
 interface AreaInterface